electron/electron/docs/tutorial/quick-start.md

     app.quit();
 });

-// This method will be called when atom-shell has done everything
+// This method will be called when Electron has done everything
 // initialization and ready for creating browser windows. app.on('ready', function() {
   // Create the browser window.